Leveraging Tendon Vibration to Enhance Pseudo-Haptic Perceptions in VR: Related Work

 Few studies have been conducted to solve the challenges of pseudo-haptic techniques.
 Ban and Ujitoko proposed a method for inducing pseudo-haptics more effectively by connecting the discrepancy between a user's finger and the cursor on a touchscreen with a visual string \cite{ban2018enhancing}.
 Another possible approach involves increasing the reliability of visual information in sensory integration, i.e., to decrease the variance of visual information in MLE so that the final perception is more dependent on visual information.
 Williams and Peck confirmed that wider fields of view in VR could extend the applicable visual gain for redirected walking techniques \cite{williams2019estimation}.
 Furthermore, Ogawa et al. concluded that more realistic avatars could make participants notice the discrepancy between virtual and physical hand movements less than the abstract avatar (a sphere object) \cite{ogawa2020effect}.
-These studies did not mention pseudo-haptics, but their aiming technique, retargeting, creates visual/physical gaps and therefore, the results are applicable to pseudo-haptics.
-However, these approaches do not affect haptic information; therefore, their effectiveness is limited.
-Here, we investigated the method that affects haptic information with simple equipment to solve this problem using tendon vibration stimulation.
+These studies did not reference pseudo-haptic feedback; however, their targeting technique, i.e., retargeting technique, leads to visual and physical discrepancies.
+As such, their findings can be extended to pseudo-haptic feedback.
+Nonetheless, these approaches do not manipulate the haptic information, thus limiting their efficacy.
+Accordingly, we investigated a method that alters haptic feedback using simple equipment, specifically through tendon vibration stimulation, to address this issue.